BLSQ/iaso/docs/pages/dev/how_to/iaso_special_question_names/iaso_special_question_names.en.md

-# Iaso special question names
+# IASO special question names

 On top of providing a way to receive the profile's value in follow-up forms (See [Create forms for entities](../create_forms_for_entities/create_forms_for_entities.en.md#follow-up-forms)), IASO has a few question names that are filled-in automatically.